companieshouse/certified-copies.orders.api.ch.gov.uk/README.md

 [2]: https://maven.apache.org/download.cgi
 [3]: https://git-scm.com/downloads

+# Terraform ECS

 ## What does this code do?

 The code present in this repository is used to define and deploy a dockerised container in AWS ECS.
+This is done by calling a [module](https://github.com/companieshouse/terraform-modules/tree/main/aws/ecs) from terraform-modules.
+Application specific attributes are injected and the application is deployed using Concourse.

 Application specific attributes | Value                                | Description